Products

 • NEW PRODUCT – QUICK LOAD Liner AutoLength System

-NEW PRODUCT —Tregaskiss QUICK LOAD Liner AutoLength System November 12, 2012 The QUICK LOAD® liner AutoLength™ system from Tregaskiss is designed specifically to minimize downtime, wire feeding and quality issues commonly associated with the liner being cut to an incorrect length.
+November 12, 2012 The QUICK LOAD® liner AutoLength™ system from Tregaskiss is designed specifically to minimize downtime, wire feeding and quality issues commonly associated with the liner being cut to an incorrect length.
 Short liners are a common root cause of poor wire feeding.
-Further, a short … Read more
+Further, a short liner does not have a chance of properly […]

 • NEW PRODUCT – Nozzle Insulator for 600 amp Robotic Water-Cooled MIG Gun

-NEW PRODUCT —Nozzle Insulator for 600 amp Tregaskiss Robotic Water-Cooled MIG Guns May 22, 2009 This optional insulator for the 601 series water-cooled nozzle is now made of high-temperature Teflon material rather than ceramic.
+May 22, 2009 This optional insulator for the 601 series water-cooled nozzle is now made of high-temperature Teflon material rather than ceramic.
 This new design is shorter than the previous ceramic version, but outperforms the previous design since it uses a more durable material.
-This … Read more
+This optional nozzle insulator is available as a separate item: Part #601-5-75-4

 • NEW PRODUCT – Thread-On Nozzle System